15 Small Trees to Spruce Up Your Landscaping

 15. California Redbud (Cercis occidentalis)

-The California redbud – also known as western redbud – is native to the Southwestern United States and comes in both single-trunk tree and multi-trunk shrub options.
+The California redbud – also known as western redbud – is native to the entire Southwestern United States and comes in both single-trunk tree and multi-trunk shrub options.
 This means you will need to be sure you select the right option for your landscaping needs.